-Review Steps
+B. Review Steps

-In general, ISRP reports provide written recommendations and comments on each proposal that is amenable to scientific review.
-These reports reflect the ISRP's consensus.
-To develop preliminary recommendations, the ISRP used a multi-step review process:
+In general, ISRP reports provide written recommendations and comments on proposals that are amenable to scientific review.
+These recommendations and comments reflect the ISRP's consensus.
+To develop recommendations for this report, the ISRP used a multi-step review process:

-- 1. ISRP Individual Reviews.
+- ISRP Individual Reviews.
 Each project was initially reviewed by a three-person team, whose members were selected based on expertise and previous experience reviewing the project.
-The three reviewers each provided a preliminary and independent written evaluation of the project, which was then shared for discussion.
+The three reviewers independently provided a preliminary written evaluation of the project, which was then shared for discussion.
 Individual reviewer's comments and records of discussions are confidential and not available outside the ISRP review teams. - 2.
 Project presentations.
-On April 18 and 19, the project proponents presented their projects to the ISRP, Council staff, BPA staff, other proponents, and the public.
+On April 18 and 19, 2017, the project proponents presented their projects to the ISRP, Council staff, BPA staff, other proponents, and the public.
 The meeting concluded with open dialog on programmatic issues.
-The presentations and programmatic discussions were invaluable to the ISRP's understanding of the projects' progress, constraints, and contributions to the Fish and Wildlife Program.

-3. ISRP evaluation meeting and preliminary report completion.
+The presentations and programmatic discussions were invaluable to the ISRP's understanding of the projects' progress, constraints, and contributions to the Fish and Wildlife Program. - 3.
+ISRP evaluation meeting and preliminary report completion.
 On April 20, following the presentations, the full ISRP met to discuss individual comments, develop a consensus recommendation for each project, and ensure consistency across reviews.
 After the evaluation meeting, individual reviewer comments were synthesized into a consensus statement on each project.
-All members of the ISRP then evaluated and edited these draft consensus statements to produce this preliminary report.
+All members of the ISRP then evaluated and edited these draft consensus statements to produce a preliminary report (ISRP 2017-5).
+Four projects met scientific review criteria, 15 projects met our criteria with some qualifications, and we requested responses on 10 projects.
+Project proponents for those 10 projects were provided an opportunity to respond to our concerns by June 1, 2017.